grafana/tempo/docs/tempo/website/configuration/_index.md

             [search_encoding: <string> | default = none]

             # When a span is written to the WAL it adjusts the start and end times of the block it is written to.
             # This block start and end time range is then used when choosing blocks for search.
+            # This is also used for querying traces by ID when the start and end parameters are specified.
 To prevent spans too far
             # in the past or future from impacting the block start and end times we use this configuration option.
             # This option only allows spans that occur within the configured duration to adjust the block start and
             # end times.
+            # This can result in trace not being found if the trace falls outside the slack configuration value as the
+            # start and end times of the block will not be updated in this case.
             [ingestion_time_range_slack: <duration> | default = 2m]

         # block configuration